j-cb/NINCO/readme.md

 ![NINCO_difficult_wide_nocaption.png](readme_images/NINCO_difficult_wide_nocaption.png)
 Examples from <span style="color:#BF008C"> NINCO OOD classes </span> (first row) and from the <span style="color:blue">ImageNet-1K class</span> (second row) which the <span style="color:BF008C"> OOD class </span> is most frequently confused for.

+## Cleaned Popular Datasets and OOD Unit Tests

+Besides NINCO, we provide (in the same .tar.gz file) truly OOD versions of 11 popular OOD datasets with in total 2715 OOD samples.

+Further included are 17 OOD unit-tests, for which 400 samples each are also included in the download.
+You can replicate or modify the unit-tests by following  [`create_unit_test_data.ipynb`](create_unit_test_data.ipynb) or using [`noise_functions.py`](noise_functions.py).

 ---

 # **Using this repository**: